delta-dot-network/docs/docs/glossary.md

 ### Validator

-A compute node on the network communicating with other validators (its peers) to keep track of the system and its state.
+A node on the network communicating with other validators (its peers) to keep track of the system and its state.

 ### Domain

-A local execution environment in delta.
-In addition to any custom code (including frontend interfaces and application logic), a domain contains an executor which handles the domain's integration with the delta base layer.
+An independent execution environment connected to the delta Base Layer.
+A domain consists of custom code (frontend interfaces, custom storage and application logic) and a `domain client` which handles the domain's integration with the delta base layer.

-### Executor
+### Domain Client

 The component of a domain which contains a copy of the domain's shard (including all vaults and balances), handles the creation of SDLs, coordinates proof generation, and communicates with the delta base layer.
-Domain operators will use the delta SDK to set up and optionally customize their executor.
+Domain operators will use the domain SDK to set up and optionally customize their client.

 ### Shard